 In comparison, when you don’t know how to manage your money, you’re more likely to end up with debt that limits your lifestyle, places a burden on your family, and keeps you up night after night.

 So let’s kick off Financial Literacy Month with 4 timeless money tips that you can put to work this month.

 No, that’s not a typo.
-This month, aim to live below your means, not simply within them.
-Practically, this means spending less than you earn.
 It can be as simple as sacrificing a few dinners out or finally cancelling a few subscriptions that you never use.
 You may need to take a few extra steps to truly live below your means, but these simple changes are a great place to start.

 Hate numbers?
 The good news is that budgeting is much more like a third-grade math problem than a high school calculus question.
 After all, it’s essentially like asking that if you make $2,000/month after taxes, how can you pay for housing, food, debt repayment, and entertainment without running out of money?

 Trust us, making a budget isn’t as hard as it looks.
 And it’s a great way to understand your own money patterns, which is the first step to becoming financially literate.

 There’s no denying that credit card debt is crippling.
 When your credit card debt is so high that it doesn’t feel like the minimum payments actually pay anything down, taking steps to get relief from your credit card debt will ease your money worries.

 Hey Canadians - It’s cold outside, it gets dark earlier and earlier, and you’re getting ready to settle into winter hibernation mode.
 So it’s the perfect time to find some blogs, books, or articles about those financial topics you’ve been avoiding – RRSPs, TFSAs, ETFs, or even life insurance!